 Banco Chambers expanded in January 2009, taking a floor in Chifley Tower and 15 new junior barristers.
 In 2020, further growth culminated in another transformative relocation and expansion in which Banco Chambers moved to two levels in a newly developed modern office building at 60 Martin Place, Sydney.
-There was a further addition of 14 new barristers, bringing the total number of barristers to just over 50, including 22 of Australia’s leading Silks and some of Australia’s most talented junior barristers.
+There was a further addition of 14 new barristers, bringing the total number of barristers to just over 60, including 24 Silks and a diverse cohort of talented junior barristers.

 The 2020 expansion consolidated the Chambers in one location in close proximity to the Law Courts Building, and affirmed its place as one of Australia’s leading barristers’ chambers.